Dancers use their body movement for entertaining and storytelling purposes through live and recorded performances

 - Many jobs are based in London, but opportunities are also available with regional dance companies and organisations, as well as with touring companies.

-- You'll need to practise daily, even when you aren't performing, and must be able to learn new steps and styles quickly.
+- You'll need to practise daily, even when you aren't performing, and you must be able to learn new steps and styles quickly.

 - A dancer's career can be short, rarely lasting beyond the age of 40.
 Injuries, especially to the feet, back and legs, can have an impact on the length of a performance career.
 Physical fitness and career planning are therefore crucial.
 Many dancers combine their dance role with teaching or administrative duties to make a living in dance.

 Training to become a dancer often starts from a very young age, particularly for classical ballet, but many other dancers start training in their teens or even when they're at university.

 It's vital to have a high level of training and ability in at least one form of dance, for example: